Confidential Corporate Site Selection Services

 John Boyd, Jr.

-John Boyd, Jr., joined the firm in 2002.
-John has worked on a wide range of site selection projects that have resulted in billions of dollars of capital investment and tens of thousands of new jobs in the U.S., Canada, and offshore.
-John is a popular keynote speaker at conferences around the U.S. and Canada on corporate relocation, economic development, commercial real estate development, and politics/legislation impacting corporate site selection.
+Since joining the firm in 2002, John has worked on a wide range of site selection projects that have resulted in billions of dollars of capital investment and tens of thousands of new jobs in the U.S., Canada and offshore.